rutgerfrans/AI_DS/README.md

 - Computational limitations make perfect rationality unachievable.
 - So we try to create the best program for the given machine resources.

-## Lecture 2 8/9/22
+## <a name= Lecture1></a>Lecture 1 8/9/22 Exploratory data Analysis
-(fourier analysis not needed for exam)
+### Exploratory data Analysis
+Exploratory data analysis is an aproach to analyzing data sets to summarize their main characteristics and start discovering interesting things/structure in the data.
+<br><br>
+Results of exploratory data analysis should not be taken as absolute truth about the data. <ins>Rather, they should constitute a starting point for the development of a scientific hypothesis and further study.</ins>

+#### First things to do when exploring the data
+- How are the data <ins>distributed/organized</ins> (visualize data)
+- Descriptive statisctics (mean, median, range, standard deviation)
+- Are there <ins>outliers</ins>?
+- Are there <ins>Anomalies</ins>?
+- Are there missing values?
+- Discover interesting things obout the data using models.

 ### Data visualization
 - The general principle tot display data: <ins>as far as possible, to show the original data and try not to obscure the design of the study.</ins>
 - Show as much data/information as possible.

 #### Develop critical/statistical thinking
-- Visualization isn't jusst about plotting data.
+- Visualization isn't just about plotting data.
 It's about understanding the data and looking at it in a critical way.
-You are looking for features that will help you determine the mot suitable way to handle, process and analyze those data.
+You are looking for features that will help you determine the more suitable way to handle, process and analyze those data.
 - Think of ww2 airplane example

 ### Time series data